 There are several alternatives to declawing but the main goal is to prevent your cat clawing and damaging furniture.
 This may involve;

-The plan is to make the current target unpleasant while providing your cat with a more attractive alternative such as a scratching post or cheaper scratching boards which can be hung from a door handle.
+- The plan is to make the current target unpleasant while providing your cat with a more attractive alternative such as a scratching post or cheaper scratching boards which can be hung from a door handle.
 There’s a huge variety on the market which will suit all tastes and budgets.
-Most scratching posts are covered either in carpet or sisal.
+Carpet or sisal cover most cat trees.
 If possible, temporarily cover the object your cat is scratching with some thick plastic or double-sided tape, which will act as a deterrent.

 With time and patience, you will be able to re-train your cat to use a more appropriate object than your furniture.
 Good luck!!!

-Cat claws continually grow.
-They are usually worn down during outdoor activity such as climbing and scratching.
+Cat claws continually grow, they wear down during outdoor activity such as climbing and scratching.
 Indoor cats may keep their claws short by using a cat tree/scratching post.
 However, older cats or cats without a scratching post can develop overgrown claws.
 It is important to keep your cat’s claws trimmed to avoid overgrown claws which can result in injury, or in the case of my old and arthritic cat, the claws growing into the foot pad.